JohnBaek92/Traptitude/README.md

 ### Annotations

 Users, once logged in, can create annotations by using their mouse to highlight lyrics that they wish to contribute to.
 The create annotation function will only run if the selected lyrics have not been previously annotated before.
-Once the annotation has been created, users are then given the options to update or delete.
+Once the annotation has been created, users are then given the options to update or delete that annotation.
 If the user is not logged in and tries to create an annotation by selecting lyrics, the sign-in modal will appear.

 ### Albums